-By this date, the countries of Iceland, Macedonia, Croatia, Bosnia and Herzegovina, Montenegro, Albania and Serbia have all joined the ranks of the EU member nations.** This follows several years of negotiations in order to bring these countries in line with the rest of the Union, in terms of economics and law.* It comes at a time of severe economic decay for Europe, along with the rest of the world in general.
+By this date, the countries of Iceland, Macedonia, Croatia, Bosnia and Herzegovina, Montenegro, Albania and Serbia have all joined the ranks of the EU member nations.** This follows several years of negotiations in order to bring these countries in line with the rest of the Union, in terms of economics and law.*

 The process a country must undergo in order to join the European Union may take several years, often involving a long series of debates over the economic and political costs versus benefits.
 In order to become a recommended candidate, a country must be located in Europe and must be a stable, humane and democratic nation.
 According to the Copenhagen Criteria, a candidate must have a democratic government with respect for human rights and minorities, a functioning and secure market economy, as well as the ability to take on the obligations of membership concerning political, monetary and economic union.

 Iceland was among the first to enter the Union.
 Prior to the 2008 economic crisis, public support for joining was low, with many viewing it as unnecessary.
 At the time, Iceland was only a member of the European Economic Area.
 Following the global economic downturn of 2008, the Icelandic economy crashed, with three of the country's largest banks failing and unemployment rates and debt levels spiking.* Because of its well-established democracy and market economy, Iceland was made a priority in regards to the next EU expansion.* Although some issues persisted – such as whale hunting, fishing and agriculture* – it was eventually welcomed into the EU.